- All Ages

 Yes, there is an onsite restaurant and snacks are available.

-Cheddar Caves and Gorge has not told us if they are fully wheelchair friendly.
+No, Cheddar Caves and Gorge is not wheelchair friendly.

 Those with severely restricted mobility or who are wheelchair dependent will find much of Cheddar Gorge & Caves inaccessible including the caves, the Cliff-top Walk and the Lookout Tower.

-Cheddar Caves and Gorge has not told us if they are fully pushchair friendly.
+No, Cheddar Caves and Gorge have stated they are not pushchair friendly.

 Dogs are welcome.